Europe·Russia·Updated July 28, 2026

 What scams target tourists in St. Petersburg?

-The most frequently reported tourist scams in St. Petersburg are Fake Police Document Check, Tinder and Dating App Romance Scam, Pulkovo Airport Taxi Tout, with 2 classified as high severity.
+The most frequently reported tourist scams in St. Petersburg are Fake Police Document Check, Tinder and Dating App Romance Scam, Guaranteed Visa and Sponsorship Advance-Fee Fraud, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in St. Petersburg?